 The third session of the Peking People's Representative Conference opens.
-January 1
+Januaru 1 of the People's Democracies.

 The Central People's Government holds a New Year celebration in Peking at which Chairman Mao Tsetung expresses his good wishes to the people for the New Year.
-Greetings
+Greetings were received by Chairman Mao and

-The All-China Federation of Labour World Federation of Trade Unions and workers all over the world.
+The All-China Federation of Labour sends New Year greetings to the World Federation of Trade Unions and workers all over the world.
+January 3